The best takeaway POS systems for SMEs in 2025

 Screenshot of the Square for Restaurants home screen

-Our testing found that the Square POS was extremely user-friendly and intuitive, and you’ll be supported with takeaway focused tools like excellent mobile and QR code ordering, options for custom kitchen display systems for seamless orders, and you can integrate Square POS with Deliverect or Otter to manage your takeaway orders all under one roof.
+Alongside its extremely user-friendly and intuitive interface, you’ll be supported with takeaway focused tools like excellent mobile and QR code ordering, options for custom kitchen display systems for seamless orders, and you can integrate Square POS with Deliverect or Otter to manage your takeaway orders all under one roof.

 Are there any limitations?

 • Currently Square offers no functionality for tracking ingredient usage in your meals.
-So for takeaways who want to keep a close eye on their stock usage we’d recommend Clover’s POS instead.
+So for takeaways that want to keep a close eye on their stock usage we’d recommend Clover’s POS instead.

 How much does Square POS cost?